DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 {{% notice note %}}

-You must use the "StopTheHost" string here rather than catching the *StopTheHostException* because it is a private type.
+When using `Microsoft.EntityFrameworkCore.Tools` version 6.x, you must use the "StopTheHostException" string here rather than catching the
+*StopTheHostException* because it is a private type.
+If you use version 7.x of `Microsoft.EntityFrameworkCore.Tools` and reference version 7.x of the `Microsoft.Extensions.Hosting` package, you can catch the "HostAbortedException" as expected.
 See https://github.com/dotnet/runtime/issues/60600.